TheCacophonyProject/cacophony-api/test-cypress/ARCHITECTURE.md

 if the line is clicked.
 So add any extra information that you think may be userful.

 In the future we may also use these statements to describe what our tests do to document such behaviour as the criteria around visits.
-In such areas the idea is quite simple, but there is enough complexity that only fine grain examples can really define what is happening.
+In such areas the idea is quite simple, but there is enough complexity that only fine grained examples can really define what is happening.